department-of-veterans-affairs/vets-website/_employment/job-seekers/unemployment-support.md

 - Current résumé or military job history

-If you are unemployed and at risk of becoming homeless, [VA can help](/_dummy-placeholder.html).
+If you are unemployed and at risk of becoming homeless, call or visit your [local VA Medical Center](/facility-locator/) or Community Resource and Referral Center where VA staff are ready to help.

 </div>